-Educational enrichment activities offered by the Center for the Study of Inflammatory Bowel Disease.
+Enrichment activities offered by the Center for the Study of Inflammatory Bowel Disease.

 The CSIBD supports seminar series presented by investigators within the Boston area research community as well as from other national and international institutions.
-In conjunction with their seminar, speakers from outside the Boston area typically spend one to two days at the Center offering the opportunity for Center investigators to meet with them to discuss research interests.
+In conjunction with their seminar, speakers from outside the Boston area typically spend one to two days at the Center offering the opportunity for investigators and trainees to meet with them to discuss research interests.